zijie-cai/Apple-Shortcuts/README.md

 ## 🚀 Shortcuts

 ### 1. **GPT Paraphraser**
 Paraphrase any selected text quickly and efficiently.
-Just highlight the text you want to rewrite,
-press `Cmd + Ctrl + P` to process it, and instantly see a simplified version of the original text.
+Just highlight the text, press `Cmd + Ctrl + P` to process it, and see a simplified version of the original text.

 <a href="https://www.icloud.com/shortcuts/ff125294f2384b8f9a80ed205bd4e666">
   <img src="icons/GPT-Paraphraser.png" alt="GPT Paraphraser Icon" width="300" height="300">